PradoLang/Prado/README.md

 ### Intro

-Prado (dedicated to [@Valensce](https://github.com/Valensce)'s dog, shown above) is an esolang that translates to [BF](https://en.wikipedia.org/wiki/Brainfuck) to be interpreted.
+Prado (dedicated to and named after [@Valensce](https://github.com/Valensce)'s dog, shown above) is an esolang that translates to [BF](https://en.wikipedia.org/wiki/Brainfuck) to be interpreted.
 Prado files have the `.pdn` extension.

-Until Prado is added to Linguist, the `JavaScript` percentage in this repository represents `Prado`, whose Linguist colour will be `#d0a92c` (gold).
-Note: this might not always appear on the repository page.
+Prado's Linguist colour will be `#d0a92c` (gold).
+Until Prado is added to Linguist, it will be represented by BF on this repository page.

 ### Interpreter